simeonpashley/simeonpashley.github.io/_posts/2010-06-09-why-you-should-minimum-viable-product.md

 connect there.
-Good examples include [blippr]Facebook[/blippr] Fan pages and [blippr]Twitter[/blippr] streams where people are likely to be sharing feedback about your game anyway and you need to be there, especially if you’re doing **Minimum Viable Product** production and need to iterate your game.
+Good examples include [blippr]Facebook[/blippr] Fan pages and [blippr]Twitter[/blippr] streams where people are likely to be sharing feedback about your game anyway and you need to be there, especially if you're doing **Minimum Viable Product** production and need to iterate your game.

 ### Metrics

-You can take advantage of a connected game by collecting hidden metrics within your game and reporting them back to a central repository, either in real-time or caching them to be sent when it’s convenient.
+You can take advantage of a connected game by collecting hidden metrics within your game and reporting them back to a central repository, either in real-time or caching them to be sent when it's convenient.

-Collect data from areas such as level start, level completion, game mode selection, use of the abort/quit game, lives lost, time played, etc. etc.
+Collect data from areas such as level start, level completion, game mode selection, use of the abort/quit game, lives lost, time played, etc.

 Analysis of global system metrics such as Achievements, Trophies or similar can be used to discover how successful some areas of your game